LEEJISOO0819/AI-Text-Summarizer/README.md

 │   └── sample_input.txt
 └── tests/
     └── preprocess_test.py

-🤝 Contributing
+## Contributing
-Create a new branch:
+1. Create a new branch:
 bash
-코드 복사
 git checkout -b feature/your-feature

-Commit changes with clear English messages.
+2. Commit changes with clear English messages.

-Push the branch and open a Pull Request to main.
+3. Push the branch and open a Pull Request to main.

-⚠️ Notes
+## Notes
-First-time model loading may take a few minutes.
+- First-time model loading may take a few minutes.

-If summarization feels slow, consider switching to a lighter model.
+- If summarization feels slow, consider switching to a lighter model.

-Some warnings from Hugging Face are normal and safe to ignore.
+- Some warnings from Hugging Face are normal and safe to ignore.

-📄 License
+## License
 MIT License
 Feel free to use, modify, and distribute.

-📬 Contact
+## Contact
 Maintainer: Lee Jisoo
 Email: dearjis00@naver.com